ibm-cloud-docs/netezza/datalakes/examples2_singularity.md

 ```
 {: codeblock}

 The `DATAOBJECT` argument must reference a single file in the `parquet` format.
-To query from multiple `parquet` files, create additional external tables.
+If you want to query from multiple `parquet` files, you must create additional external tables.

 Example: